wizardoftrap/Cascode-Amplifier/README.md

   - `Beta_Multiplier`

 ### Simulation Results
-- Gain, bandwidth, and power consumption for each circuit are provided in the results folder.
+- Gain, bandwidth, and power consumption for each circuit are provided in the report file.
 These results show the effect of scaling down the technology node.